 In Oct.
-2013, Jason spent 15 days exploring the most remote parts of the Quetico and BWCAW without a boat - bushwhacking the dense forests and swimming (with a drysuit) when necessary.
+2013, Jason spent 15 days alone exploring the most remote parts of the Quetico and BWCAW without a boat - bushwhacking the dense forests and swimming (with a drysuit) when necessary.
 The route spanned 90 miles bisecting the heart of Quetico and the BWCAW from north to south.
-The solo journey was described as "either half-baked or brilliant" and followers wagered on his likelihood of success.
+The solo journey was described as "either half-baked or brilliant," and went viral online and in the media as followers wagered on his likelihood of success.
 In the end, he became "by all accounts, the first person to have made such a crossing."
 The following winter, he crossed the frozen lakes and snow-covered wilderness of Quetico and the BWCAW with snowshoes and pulling a sled.
 The treks left him with a better understanding of the moods and spirit of this extraordinarily special place.

 Jason frequently provides commentary on the BWCAW to media, and serves on the board of the Campaign to Save the Boundary Waters.
 In Feb.
 2020, he testified before a US House of Rep. Natural Resources subcommittee about the national importance of the BWCAW and the threat of sulfide ore copper mining proposals within its watershed.